OoLunar/Tomoe/README.md

 ## Prerequisites

 Tomoe uses dotnet 5.0.
-You can get it from [Microsoft](https://dotnet.microsoft.com/download/dotnet/5.0) or the [Mono Project](https://www.mono-project.com/download/stable/).
-I am currently developing Tomoe with the Microsoft link, Visual Studio Code, and [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701).
+You can get it from [Microsoft](https://dotnet.microsoft.com/download/dotnet/5.0).
+I am currently developing Tomoe Visual Studio Code and [Windows Terminal](https://www.microsoft.com/en-us/p/windows-terminal/9n0dx20hk701).
 Tomoe works on Windows 10 Home and Ubuntu 20.04/20.10.
 Hopefully I can test on mac soon.
 While everything should theoretically work, there are no promises.
 If anything isn't working correctly, please open an issue and let me know.
+Mono is not supported due to DSharpPlus choosing not to support it.

 ## Setup